Aboriginal Languages Act 2017: Aboriginal Languages Trust

 The Act states that the objective of the Aboriginal Languages Trust is to "provide a focused, coordinated and sustained effort in relation to Aboriginal language activities at local, regional and State levels".
-The Trust will operate as a not-for-profit New South Wales government agency.
-The Trust will be involved in the preparation of a strategic plan to work with Aboriginal communities to help preserve and reawaken languages in New South Wales.
+The Trust operates as a not-for-profit New South Wales government agency.
+The Trust will prepare a strategic plan to work with Aboriginal communities to help preserve and reawaken languages in New South Wales.